kauzerei/openautolab/docs/src/modifying_parts.md

 It is recommended to turn off layer expansion correction in the slicer and fine tune the tolerances here in the model itself.
 The reason is to have guaranteed minimal wall thickness.
 If the tolerance in the model is too small and you make it larger while slicing, the wall between the valley of the inner thread and the opposite wall of the part can become too thin for printing.
-To better understand the thickness of walls and tolerances between all of the parts, render the part called "testfit" with the "cut view" option on, it will provide a visual clue.
+To better understand the thickness of walls and tolerances between all of the parts, render the part called "test fit" with the "cut view" option on, it will provide a visual clue.

  - ***thread pitch*** is the distance between two neighboring coils of the thread.
  It affects also how much horizontal space the thread takes, 3mm seems to be a good compromise between ease of print and material usage.